Why Your Car Shakes When Braking and How to Fix It

 Q: Is It Bad If My Car Shakes When I Brake?

 Yes, it is.
-Your car shakes when you brake because certain things are wrong with part of the numerous systems that work in tandem for your car to function optimally.
-Some of the issues associated with your vehicle shaking are bad brake rotors, poorly lubricated guide pins, worn-out brake pads, and wheel alignment issues.
-Any of these issues could quickly degenerate if they are not handled as soon as you detect them.
+Your car shakes when you brake because something is wrong with one of the numerous systems that work in tandem to keep your car functioning optimally.
+Some of the issues that can cause your vehicle to shake include bad brake rotors, poorly lubricated guide pins, worn-out brake pads, and wheel alignment issues.
+Any of these issues could quickly escalate if not addressed promptly.

 Q: Can Wheel Alignment Cause Vibration When Braking?

 Yes, it most definitely can.
-When your car’s wheels are poorly aligned, they do not move in synchronization and cause your vehicle to vibrate when you step on the brakes.
+When your car’s wheels are poorly aligned, they do not move in sync, causing your vehicle to vibrate when you step on the brakes.
 The vibration is often accompanied by squealing sounds when the poorly aligned wheels rub against the brake pads.
-Ensure that you check your wheel alignment whenever you notice that your car vibrates when you brake.
+Ensure you check your wheel alignment whenever you notice your car vibrating while braking.

 Q: Why Does My Steering Wheel Shake When I Brake At High Speeds?

-There are several reasons for your car shaking when you brake at high speeds, or your car shaking when braking downhill.
+There are several reasons your car shakes when you brake at high speeds or when braking downhill.
 Here they are:

-Damaged Brake Pads: Damaged braked pads will not clinch the rotors firmly enough, and this can cause your car to shake when you brake at high speeds.
+Damaged Brake Pads: Damaged brake pads may not clamp the rotors firmly enough, causing your car to shake when you brake at high speeds.

-Dry Guide Pins: Poorly lubricated guide pins can cause the brake pads to press the rotor at the wrong angle and lead to vibrations.
+Dry Guide Pins: Poorly lubricated guide pins can cause the brake pads to press the rotor at the wrong angle, leading to vibrations.

 Warped Rotors: When your car’s rotors are not in good working condition, their movement can cause the vehicle to vibrate when you brake at high speeds.